• Home

 Dana has a strong background in advocacy, community services, and work in the behavioral healthcare system.
 Dana brings a person-centered approach her work while supporting individuals navigate barriers that may prevent successful reintegration into the community.
 Dana brings resilience, empathy and hope all to welcome individuals on their journey to successfully become acclimated to the community.
 In her spare time Dana studies new ways to support her current community by taking trainings, learning current reliable resources available in the area, and actively engaging with a subcommittee to strengthen the homeless prevention services.
 Dana also enjoys peaceful walks, and spending quality time with her family.

-Julia Baca, Office Coordinator
+Julia Baca, Office & Jail Operations Coordinator

 Board of Directors